CyanideCentral/AHCKA/README.md

 Install with: `pip install {library_name}`

 ## Test large-scale datasets
-We provide links to the original data.
+Due to the file size limit of this repository, we provide links to the original data.

 Amazon: https://nijianmo.github.io/amazon/index.html